 Capacity - Alternative 1B summer traffic capacity20 would be determined by a combination of Day Boat ACF, mainline ferry, and M/V Malaspina21 sailings.
 Mainline vessel capacity ranges from 80 to 134 vehicles one way, with an assumed minimum of two round trips per week in summer and one round trip in winter traveling Auke Bay-Haines-Skagway-Haines-Auke Bay.
 In the summer, it is assumed that there would be one M/V Matanuska/Malaspina class ferry (88-vehicle capacity) and one M/V Columbia (134-vehicle capacity) trip per week.
 Winter mainline ferry service is assumed to be provided by an M/V Matanuska/Malaspina class ferry.
 For the purposes of determining available capacity, mainliner capacity has been apportioned 60 percent to Haines and 40 percent to Skagway, based on historical usage.
 The one-way capacity of a Day Boat ACF would be 53 vehicles.
 In the summer, Skagway bound traffic is expected to use the M/V Malaspina, leaving the Auke Bay-Haines Day Boat ACF entirely available for Haines bound traffic.
-In the winter, there would be no direct Auke Bay-Skagway service so the capacity of the Auke Bay-Haines and Skagway.
+In the winter, there would be no direct Auke Bay-Skagway service so the capacity of the Auke Bay-Haines Day Boat ACF is apportioned based on the percentage of traffic demand in Lynn Canal to/from Haines and Skagway.
 Table 2-6 presents the capacity of Alternative 1B based on these assumptions.